 You may be a candidate for discectomy if your symptoms include pain, numbness, or weakness of the back and/or legs which match and are confirmed by MRI, or CT Scan, that shows disc or ligaments that are pinching your nerves.

 Endoscopic discectomy is a minimally invasive procedure with very little blood loss, tissue damage or scar formation.
 It has a short recovery period with patients usually going home the same day.

 Discectomy is generally a safe procedure.
 But as with any interventional procedure, it carries a small risk of potential complications such as bleeding, infection, spinal headache, and injury to blood vessels or nerves around the spine.

-This is a complex, yet simplistic, procedure created by the Richard Wolf Company.
+This is a complex, yet simplistic, procedure created in Germany.

 As always, it is best to speak to your pain doctor to see if this procedure is right for your specific diagnosis.

 Incision Care: If there is a dressing, you may remove it on the morning after surgery BEFORE your shower.
 If Surgical Glue is used expect it will slowly peel off within 14 days.
 Please call us with any changes or concerns such as: redness, swelling or drainage at incision site, or temperature greater than 101°.
 (Clear liquid drainage in the first 24 hours is normal).

 Bathing: You may shower the morning or afternoon after surgery after the dressing is removed; avoid scrubbing the incision site for the first 5 days.
 No baths or swimming until approved by the physician or physician assistant at your follow up appointment.